hgrecco/pint/docs/index.rst

 **Standalone unit definitions**: units definitions are loaded from simple and easy to edit text file.
 Adding and changing units and their definitions does not involve changing the code.

-**Handle temperature conversion**: it can convert between units with different point of reference, like positions on a map or absolute temperature scales.

 **Advanced string formatting**: a quantity can be formatted into string using PEP 3101 syntax.
 Extended conversion flags are given to provide latex and pretty formatting.